-- VOE: Enter overtime, commissions, tips, and other recurring income including bonuses in the current year in the Income Calculation Workbook.
+VOE's which have no previous year's earnings should be entered as follows: Enter overtime, commissions, tips, and other recurring income including bonuses in the current year in the Income Calculation Workbook.
 Differentiate overtime from other recurring income.
-The Workbook will annualize these amounts by dividing the year to date amount by the number of pay periods, then multiplying that amount by the total number of pay periods in the year. - Paystubs: Enter overtime, commissions, tips, and other recurring income including bonuses in the current year in the Income Calculation Workbook.
-Differentiate overtime from other recurring income.
-The Workbook will annualize these amounts by dividing the year to date amount by the number of pay periods, then multiplying that amount by the total number of pay periods in the year.
+The Workbook will annualize these amounts by dividing the year-to-date amount by the number of pay periods, then multiplying that amount by the total number of pay periods in the year.

+• Paystubs: Enter overtime, commissions, tips, and other recurring income including bonuses in the current year in the Income Calculation Workbook.
+Differentiate overtime from other recurring income .
+The Workbook will annualize these amounts by dividing the year-to-date amount by the number of pay periods, then multiplying that amount by the total number of pay periods in the year.
 See the instruction below for income from shift differentials.